antadde/N-SDM/README.md

 ### Species data

 Global-level species occurrence records were obtained from GBIF, and regional-level records from the Swiss Species Information Center.
-To reduce spatial clustering, records were disaggregated so that no two points were closer than 1 km at the global level and 200 m at the regional level.
+To reduce spatial clustering, records were disaggregated automatically by N-SDM so that no two points were closer than 1 km at the global level and 200 m at the regional level.
 For each species and level, 10,000 background absence points were randomly generated across the target areas to contrast with the occurrence records.
+These settings can be edited in the './settings/settings.psv' file.

 ### Covariate data

-We used suite of 374 candidate covariates categorized into six main categories: bioclimatic, land use and cover, edaphic, topographic, population density, transportation, and vegetation.
+We used a suite of 374 candidate covariates categorized into six main categories: bioclimatic, land use and cover, edaphic, topographic, population density, transportation, and vegetation.
 Only bioclimatic covariates were used to fit the global-level model, while all other categories were used for the regional model.
 To capture environmental conditions beyond the immediate occurrence points, covariates from the 'land use and cover' category were extracted using 13 moving radii, ranging from 25 m to 5 km.
-All covariates were standardized to have a mean of zero and a unit variance.

 ## N-SDM settings